These are for people whose capital is below the lower limit. This applies to private and voluntary care homes.

 You'll pay additional charges sometimes called top-up fees if your local council pays for your care home fees but you choose to stay in a care home that charges more than the council's standard rate.

-For 2015/16, the standard rates for publicly funded service users are:
+From April 2018 the 2018/19 standard rates for publicly funded service users are:

 Local councils are required to set rates for the care homes they own and manage at a rate equal to the actual cost of providing accommodation and care.

 You can choose a care home that charges above your local council's standard rate, but you or a third party, like a relative, friend or charity will have to pay the difference between the price the council would usually expect to pay and the actual cost.

 For more information, see additional charges for care homes.

 If you have capital above the upper limit this means you pay care home fees yourself, the amount you pay is a contractual matter between you and the care home provider.

 Before you enter the care home, you should be given a contract which sets out what will be provided and how much it will cost.